angeloalves88/IBM-RPA-Script-Framework/README.md

 ## Introduction

 <p align="justify">

-   When a business starts their Robotic Process Automation journey, they usually don't have any sort of documentation for best practices to be followed as a stardard for their projects, much less an automation script to be used as basis for their early development efforts.<br />
+	When a business embarks on their Robotic Process Automation journey, they often lack any documentation or established best practices to guide their development efforts.
+This can lead to inconsistency and inefficiency, particularly in the early stages of RPA development.

-	In this Git, I'm providing a script model to be used as a basis for your early RPA development efforts, with structured routines for error handling, registering logs, creating directories, creating and connecting to databases, among others.
-I'll demonstrate the usage of these structures and also speak about my naming standards for scripts, routines and variables.
+To address this need, I've created a framework for RPA development that provides a solid foundation for automation projects.
+This framework includes a comprehensive script model, complete with structured routines for error handling, log registration, directory creation, database connectivity, and other key functions.

+In addition to sharing this script model, I'll also discuss my recommended naming conventions for scripts, routines, and variables.
+By adopting these standards, your team can more easily collaborate and maintain a consistent codebase across all of your automation projects.

+With this framework, you can jumpstart your RPA development efforts and build a solid foundation for your automation journey.
+I'm excited to share this resource with you and look forward to seeing the impact it has on your automation projects.

 </p>